Eqcell/make-xls-model/README.md

 - try make spreadsheet models replicable, overall.

 The script does not intend to:
-- do any forecast calculations outside Excel/OpenOffice
+- do any forecast calculations outside Excel
 - resolve/optimise formulas, including circular references
-- spread Excel model to many sheets
+- spread Excel model to many sheets.

 ## Simple illustration